booch/presentations/proposals/RailsConf/2022/The Web: Not Just HTML, CSS, and JavaScript.md

 In a previous life, I was a network admin, maintaining firewalls at a Fortune 500 company.
 One of my roles was troubleshooting traffic as it was going through the firewalls.
 Often this involved tracing HTTP packets, and understanding how the protocol and the web apps worked together.

+The exercises will be mostly self-paced.
+I'll encourage attendees to pair up to work together on the exercises.

 Bio
 ---